 Christina Wert (that’s me!
-Also known as Christina A. Nelson, Sunlit Nook Solutions or PuellaDocta) is a freelance web and graphic designer, as well as a traditional artist, crocheter, cross-stitcher, jack of all trades crafter & DIY-er, and fantasy writer working on my first series that I hope to publish soon.
+Also known as Christina A. Nelson, Sunlit Nook Solutions or PuellaDocta) is a freelance web/graphic designer and social media manager, as well as a traditional artist, crocheter, cross-stitcher, jack of all trades crafter & DIY-er, and fantasy writer working on my first series that I hope to publish soon.

 I’m also a huge geek with a plethora of different fandoms and obsessions, including fantasy and sci-fi, memes and social media, costuming, video games, art films, music and theatre, alternative and traditional history, and multi-cultural storytelling art forms (like mythology, puppetry, folk tales and music, to name a few).